Chart Color Schemes

 Ballajura has shown very soft population growth performance across periods assessed by AreaSearch

-Ballajura's population, according to AreaSearch's analysis, was around 19,678 as of Aug 2025.
-This figure reflects an increase of 1,173 people from the 2021 Census population of 18,505, indicating a growth rate of 6.3%.
-This change is inferred from the estimated resident population of 19,667 in June 2024 and the addition of 20 validated new addresses since the Census date.
-The population density ratio was 826 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Ballajura's growth rate of 6.3% since the census is within 2.3 percentage points of the national average (8.6%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 62.1% of overall population gains during recent periods, driving primary population growth in the area.
+Ballajura's population was approximately 19,681 as of November 2025.
+This figure represents an increase of 1,176 people, a 6.4% rise from the 2021 Census count of 18,505 residents.
+The growth is inferred from ABS estimates: Ballajura's population was around 19,667 in June 2024, with an additional 21 validated new addresses since the Census date.
+This results in a population density of approximately 826 persons per square kilometer.
+Ballajura's growth rate is competitive, being within 2.5 percentage points of the national average (8.9%).
+Overseas migration contributed around 62.1% of overall population gains recently.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate post-2032 growth across all areas, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023 based on 2022 data).
-Considering projected demographic shifts, lower quartile growth is anticipated for Australian statistical areas.
-Based on the latest population numbers, Ballajura is expected to expand by 534 persons to reach a total of 20,212 by 2041, reflecting an overall increase of 2.7% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimates, AreaSearch utilises growth rates by age cohort from the ABS's Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends suggest lower quartile growth nationally; Ballajura is expected to increase by 534 persons to 2041, reflecting a total increase of 2.6% over the 17-year period.

 Frequently Asked Questions - Population